East Moline, Illinois

 East Moline is a city in Rock Island County, Illinois, United States.
 The population was 21,374 at the 2020 census.
-East Moline is part of the Quad Cities, along with the cities of Rock Island, Moline, and the Iowa cities of Davenport and Bettendorf.
-As of 2011, the Quad Cities has a population estimate of 381,342.
+East Moline was incorporated in April 1907.
+It is one of the five Quad Cities at the confluence of the Rock and Mississippi rivers, along with neighboring Moline and Rock Island in Illinois and Davenport and Bettendorf in Iowa.

 Geography

 According to the 2010 census, East Moline has a total area of 14.76 sqmi, all land.